weclapp/sdk/static/docs/api.md

 The `EntityQuery` comes with the following options:

 * `serialize` _- If result should be serialized (e.g. non-defined fields nulled)._
-* `select` _- Query only these properties, it is highly recommended to always specify what you want._
+* `select` _- Query only these properties, it is highly recommended to always specify what you want - it'll lower the response time greatly._
 * `include` _- Experimental, type-less way of fetching additional entities._

 The extended version, `ListQuery` also concludes: